Behavior Changes in a Newborn

 After the first day or so, most newborns are ready to eat every 2 to 4 hours.
 They will show signs of hunger by sucking on fingers or a hand, crying, and making rooting motions.
 A sick baby may refuse feedings.
 A baby who sleeps continuously and shows little interest in feeding may be ill.

-Weight loss up to about 10% of birthweight is normal in the first 2 to 3 days after birth.
-However, the baby should reach his or her birthweight by 10 or 11 days old.
+Weight loss up to about 10% of birth weight is normal in the first 5 to 7 days after birth.
+But the baby should reach their birth weight in 10 to 14 days.
 Signs a baby is not gaining weight may include a thin, drawn face, loose skin, and fewer wet or soiled diapers.
 Newborns should have at least 3 wet diapers a day.
-By 1 week of age a baby should have at least 5 wet diapers a day.
-Most healthcare providers want to see a newborn in the office at the end of the first week to check his or her weight.
+By 1 week of age, a baby should have at least 5 wet diapers a day.
+Most healthcare providers want to see a newborn in the office at the end of the first week to check their weight.
 Lack of weight gain or continued weight loss in a young baby may be a sign of illness or other conditions that need to be treated.

 Feeding problems can be a sign of other conditions and may lead to serious illness if untreated.
-Consult your baby’s healthcare provider if your baby has any trouble taking or digesting feedings.
+Talk with your baby’s healthcare provider if your baby has any trouble taking or digesting feedings.

 Persistent crying or irritability